Alpah7/BlackRAT/README.md

 Udacity Certification

-CEO Of Dark Software Company
+CEO Of Dark Software Company and Black Ninja Team

 # About BlackRAT
 this my first full project using Java

-Remote Administrator Tool with a bunch of opretions on the Target Device
+Remote Administrator Tool with a bunch of opretions to execute on the Target Device

 Compatible with Windows,Linux,MacOS